pypa/distlib/docs/reference.rst

    This has the same interface as :class:`ResourceFinder`.

-.. class:: Cache
+.. class:: ResourceCache

    This class implements a cache for resources which must be accessible as files in the file system.
+It is based on :class:`~distlib.util.Cache`, and adds resource-specific methods.

    .. method:: __init__(base=None)

       Initialise a cache instance with a specific directory which holds the cache.
-If ``base`` is not specified, it defaults to the directory ``resource-cache`` in the directory returned by
+If base is not specified, the value ``resource-cache` in the directory returned by :func:`~distlib.util.get_cache_base` is used.
-      :func:`~distlib.util.get_cache_base`.

-      .. warning:: If ``base`` is specified, it should exist and its permissions (relevant on POSIX only) should be set to 0700 - i.e. only the user of the running process has any rights over the directory.
-If this is not done, the application using this functionality may be vulnerable to security breaches as a result of other processes being able to interfere with the cache.

    .. method:: get(resource)